Render-Rini/homework/README.md

 - Set the default resource group for the deployment.
 Use Command: ``` az configure --defaults group=homew ```
 - From your working directory run the followinfg command: ``` az deployment group create --template-file main.bicep --parameters main.parameters.json ```
 - After a while the resources will be deployed to your Azure Subscription.

+# Notes
+There are two external links in the Bicep template.
+One for the Runbook and the second for the Powershell DSC configuration script.
+Both are published in this repo.